 When a business orders material there is a cost associated with the process.
 The cost is made up of two components: a fixed cost and a variable cost.
 The fixed cost remains the same for any order that is placed by the business to a vendor.

-This type of fixed cost will include the cost of company’s facilities, and the maintenance cost of the computer system used to process purchase orders.
-These costs will remain the same if one or a thousand purchases orders are made.
+This type of fixed cost will include the cost of the company’s facilities and the maintenance cost of the computer system used to process purchase orders.
+These costs will remain the same if one or a thousand purchase orders are made.